evanx/rquery/google-authenticator.md

   return (truncatedHash %= 1000000);
 }
 ```
+where the `timeIndex` is the number of 30 second intervals since the epoch.

 For Node, I guess i'd install `npm install otplib` or `notp` or `speakeasy.`

+In practise we compare the 6 digit code that the user enters, against a similarly generated token as above (from the same shared secret) for the current `timeIndex` according to the server's clock.
+To allow for clock drift, the interval before and after are also compared to the users' submission.
+So if the client's clock is wrong, or the server's clock is out of whack, that's a problem.

 https://twitter.com/@evanxsummers